 Based on my time in Santorini and the helpful knowledge of Marco Polo’s Santorini Guide Book that I took with me, here is how you can visit Santorini on a budget!

-Alternatively and a brilliant way to get to and from Santorini is by ferry from Athens!
+Alternatively, a brilliant way to get to and from Santorini is by ferry from Athens!
 I got a ferry from Mykonos to Santorini and another from Santorini to Ios and it’s possible to get a ferry from Athens to Santorini which is probably the best budget option.
-They’re really comfy and really good boats.
-For the best price it might be worth looking into ferries as early as possible!
+I found the boats in Greece to be comfy and really good boats.

 Fira has a really great vibe, it still has gorgeous buildings and a great sunset spot but it also benefits from plenty of restaurants, cafes and bars that are not as ‘glam’ as in Oia, aka, their prices are lower.